School Fun Runs and School Walkathons

 - Dance marathons or all-night dance parties are fun high school fundraising events where donors can pledge for the amount of time danced.

 - School service projects or serve-a-thons raise money while offering service to the community.
-These are often run in conjunction with a local nonprofit organization.
+These can be organized with a local nonprofit partner.